Essential Life Hacks for Skiing in Europe

 Bus Transit Between Villages

-Regional busses in the Dolomites are not free, but the cost is low - usually EUR 1.50 per person.
+Regional buses in the Dolomites are not free, but the cost is low - usually EUR 1.50 per person.
 These can take you to the next village (La Villa to Corvara - 6 minutes), or to the end of the line (e.g., Corvara to Bruneck, 50 minutes away).

 CONCLUSION